xournalpp/xournalpp_mobile/README.md

 flutter channel master
 flutter upgrade
-flutter config --enable-linux-desktop # or --enable-macos-desktop or --enable-windows-desktop flutter run -d linux # or macos or windows
+flutter config --enable-linux-desktop # or --enable-macos-desktop or --enable-windows-desktop flutter run -d linux --no-sound-null-safety # or macos or windows
 ```

 ## Colors and Typography